ingararntzen/timingdocs/docs/source/axis.rst

 The axis provides a single operation **update** allowing cues to be **inserted**, **modified** and/or **deleted**.
-The argument **cues** defines a list of cue objects (or a single cue object) to be **inserted** into the axis.
+The argument **cues** defines a list of cue argument (or a single cue argument) to be **inserted** into the axis.
 If a cue with identical key already exists in the axis, the *pre-existing* cue will be **modified** to match the provided cue argument.
 If a cue argument includes a key but no interval